Ricky-790/Ricky-790/README.md

 - 👋 Hi, I’m Snehel Basu
 - 👀 I’m interested in AIMl and web dev
 - 🌱 I’m currently learning Machine learning, Data science
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to collaborate on ML projects and to get into open source
 - 📫 How to reach me: dont

 <!---